New Amtrak service to begin July 29

 The Vermont Agency of Transportation along with various other organizations have been effort into this project for 20 years but have specifically ramped up the process in the last twelve years, with plenty of hurdles to overcome.

 “Permitting when you’re doing projects is always something that takes time,” said Dan Delabruere, Rail and Aviation Bureau Director for the Agency of Transportation.
 “Money…these things are significant investments.
-Getting people to get on board about what’s the best use.
-The Middlebury platform for example and where that should go to best meet the community needs.
-Those things take time.
-VTrans…we’ve taken the time and we’ve done it right I believe.”
+Getting people to get on board about what’s the best use.”

 The track that goes from Burlington to New York City has been used for freight purposes only, and Delabruere said that it needed a facelift to be approved for passenger travel.

-With gas prices over $5 a gallon in the Burlington area, Delabruere also believes the 7 and a half hour Amtrak ride will allow riders not to reach deep into their pockets.
+With gas prices over $5 a gallon in the Burlington area, Delabruere also believes the 7.5-hour ride will save riders money..

 Delabruere also expects businesses along the waterfront to get a boost in customers.